Laxdæla saga

 Kjartan Ólafsson is slain by his foster brother Bolli Þorleiksson.
 Bolli, filled with regret, holds the dying Kjartan in his arms.

-Laxdæla saga (/is/), Old Norse Laxdœla saga (Old Norse pronunciation /non/) or The Saga of the People of Laxárdalur, is one of the sagas of Icelanders.
-Written in the 13th century CE, it tells of people in the Breiðafjörður area in western Iceland from the late 9th century CE to the early 11th century CE.
+Laxdæla saga (Note: /is/) (Note: Laxdœla saga /non/) or The Saga of the People of Laxárdalur is one of the sagas of Icelanders.
+Written in the 13th century, it describes events that took place among the Laxdælir (i.e. the people of Laxárdalur in western Iceland) between the 9th and 11th centuries.
 The saga particularly focuses on a love triangle between Guðrún Ósvífrsdóttir, Kjartan Ólafsson and Bolli Þorleiksson.
-Kjartan and Bolli grow up together as close friends but the love they both have for Guðrún causes enmity between them.
+Kjartan and Bolli grow up together as close friends, but the love they both have for Guðrún causes enmity between them.

 Second only to Njáls saga in the number of medieval manuscripts preserved, Laxdæla saga remains popular and appreciated for its poetic beauty and pathos.

 Authorship and sources

 Map of the setting of the saga.
 Laxárdalur, the home of the Laxdælir, stretches eastward from Hvammsfjörður.
+(Note: The map anglicizes the names as "Salmon River (Dale)" and "Hvammfirth".)

 As is the case with the other Icelanders' sagas, the author of Laxdæla saga is unknown.
 Since the saga has often been regarded as an unusually feminine saga, it has been speculated that it was composed by a woman.
-The author's extensive knowledge of locations and conditions in the Breiðafjörður area show that the author must have lived in Western Iceland.
+The author's extensive knowledge of locations and conditions in the Breiðafjörður area show that the author must have lived in western Iceland.
 Internal evidence shows that the saga must have been composed sometime in the period 1230–1260.

 On several occasions, Laxdæla saga explicitly cites what appear to be written sources.
 It twice refers to the writings of Ari Þorgilsson, once to a lost Þorgils saga Höllusonar and once to a Njarðvíkinga saga, perhaps an alternative title for Gunnars þáttr Þiðrandabana.
 The author may also have been familiar with other written sources, but his or her main sources were probably oral traditions, which he or she shaped according to his or her taste.